-At any time, the patient is under care, the practitioner is responsible for seeking and 2 recognizing signs and symptoms that require additional diagnostics, treatment/service, 3 and/or referral.
-A careful and adequately comprehensive history and evaluation in addition 4 to ongoing monitoring during the course of treatment is necessary to discover potential serious underlying conditions that may need urgent attention.
-Red flags can present 6 themselves at several points during the patient encounter and can appear in many different 7 forms.
-If a red flag is identified during a medical necessity review, the CQE should communicate with the practitioner of services as soon as possible by telephone and/or 9 through standardized communication methods.
-When red flag is identified, the CQE may 10 inquire whether such red flag was identified and addressed by the practitioner, not approve 11 services and recommend returning the patient back to the referring healthcare practitioner 12 or referring the patient to other appropriate health care practitioner/specialist with the 13 measure of urgency as warranted by the history and clinical findings.
-14
+At any time, the patient is under care, the practitioner is responsible for seeking and recognizing signs and symptoms that require additional diagnostics, treatment/service, and/or referral.
+A careful and adequately comprehensive history and evaluation in addition to ongoing monitoring during the course of treatment is necessary to discover potential serious underlying conditions that may need urgent attention.
+Red flags can present themselves at several points during the patient encounter and can appear in many different forms.
+If a red flag is identified during a medical necessity review, the CQE should communicate with the provider of services as soon as possible by telephone and/or through standardized communication methods.
+When red flag is identified, CQE may not approve services and recommend returning the patient back to the referring healthcare practitioner or referring the patient to other appropriate health care practitioner/specialist with the measure of urgency as warranted by the history and clinical findings.